Cray-HPE/docs-csm/108-NCN-NTP.md

 ### Forcing a time sync

 You can step the clocks and force a sync of NTP.
-If Kubernetes is already up or other services, they don't always react well if there is a large jump, so ideally, you would do this as the node is booting (our images do this automatically now):
+If Kubernetes is already up or other services, they do not always react well if there is a large jump, so ideally, you would do this as the node is booting (our images do this automatically now):

 ```
 chronyc burst 4/4